 movements tend to the land (or place) of death.
 And for what reason?

-Because of their excessive endeavours to perpetuate life.
+Because of their excessive endeavors to perpetuate life.

-4. But I have heard that he who is skilful in managing the life
+4. But I have heard that he who is skillful in managing the life

 entrusted to him for a time travels on the land without having to shun

 rhinoceros or tiger, and enters a host without having to avoid buff

 coat or sharp weapon.
 The rhinoceros finds no place in him into which